 In September 1996 a party of French tourists visit the club.
 The club wins the SECF Association Doubles Tournament for the second time and we run the Kent Championship Tournament.

 1997 sees two visits by French tourists, together with our first one by Headway, and also our first two-day tournament.
-The club runs the Kent Cup again, this time triumphing with Alex Jardine as the winner and Peter Howell as runner-up.
+We run the Kent Cup again, this time Alex Jardine triumphing and Peter Howell as runner-up.

 A Newsletter appears for the first time (for some years) in 2002 and both Peter and Audrey Howell are made Life Honorary members.
 The peak attendance at a Club afternoon is 26, with an average of 22 throughout August!

 A second Club afternoon was added in 2003, PPP join as corporate members and this web-site appears!
 Clive Horton retires as Treasurer after serving since 1992.
 The club becomes a CASC and Pegasus Retirement Homes donates a silver plate for the Open Handicap tournament.